thommiano/neural-doodle/README.rst

 .. code:: bash

     # Synthesize a coastline as if painted by Monet.
 This uses "*_sem.png" masks for both images.
-    python3 doodle.py --style samples/Monet.jpg --output samples/Coastline.png\
+    python3 doodle.py --style samples/Monet.jpg --output samples/Coastline.png \
                       --device=cpu --iterations=40

     # Generate a scene around a lake in the style of a Renoir painting.
-    python3 doodle.py --style samples/Renoir.jpg --output samples/Landscape.png\
+    python3 doodle.py --style samples/Renoir.jpg --output samples/Landscape.png \
                       --device=gpu0 --iterations=80

 Note the ``--device`` argument that lets you specify which GPU or CPU to use.
 For the samples above, here are the performance results:

-  * **GPU Rendering** — Assuming you have enough on-board RAM, the process should complete in less than 10 minutes, even with twice the iterations.
+* **GPU Rendering** — Assuming you have CUDA and enough on-board RAM, the process should complete in less than 10 minutes, even with twice the iterations.
-  * **CPU Rendering** — This will take hours and hours, possibly up to 12h on older haldware.
+* **CPU Rendering** — This will take hours and hours, even up to 12h on older haldware.
 To match quality it'd take twice the time.
+Do multiple runs in parallel!

 The default is to use ``cpu``, if you have NVIDIA card setup with CUDA already try ``gpu0``.
-You can also set environment variable to ``OMP_NUM_THREADS=4`` for CPU use, but we've found the speed improvements to be minimal.
+On the CPU, you can also set environment variable to ``OMP_NUM_THREADS=4``, but we've found the speed improvements to be minimal.

 Installation & Setup